+SENATE_Report -13-14 8

+- n ~ •

+FASS has provided \$376,581.52 funding for the renovation of the Institute, including relevant computing equipment.
+A portion of those funds will go back to the Faculty now that CFI and BCKDF funding have been obtained.

+Interdisciplinary Research in the Mathematical and Computational Sciences (IRMACS)

+Space Th

+The IRMACS Centre

+25,000 sq ft. of collaborative meeting rooms and computer labs in the from the Biology Department

+Applied Science Building

-CHIACI ally resources Interdisciplinary Research in the Mathematical and Space The IRMACS Centre 25,000 sq ft.
-Computational Sciences (IRMACS) Personnel Dr. Peter Borwein - Founding Director/Executive Director - Burnaby Mtn.
-Chair - seconded from the Math Department Ms. Pam Borghardt - Director, Administration, VP Research Centres - 1.0FTE jointly funded by the Office of the VPR and the Office of the VPA Dr. Veselin Jungic - Deputy Director - seconded from the Math Deptartment5FTE Dr. Brian Corrie - Technical Director6FTE equivalent jointly funded by the Office of the VPA Funds Office of the VPR - \$40,000 Office of the VPA - \$30,000 Office of the Dean of Science - \$30,000 Office of the Dean of Science - \$38.500 (for technical support personnel) International Centre for Criminal Law Reform and Criminal Justice Policy Personnel Secondment of professor Neil Boyd (September 2012 - April 30,2013 International Cybercrime Research Centre (ICRC) Space Office space and equipment are provided by the School at our Surrey campus.
+Dr. Felix Breden - Executive Director - Professor of Biology - seconded

+Ms. Pam Borghardt - Director, Administration, VP Research Centres - 1.0FTE jointly funded by the Office of the VPR and the Office of the VPA Dr. Veselin Jungic - Deputy Director - seconded from the Math the Office of the VPR and the Office of the VPA

+Deptartment - .5FTE

+Dr. Brian Corrie - Technical Director - .6FTE equivalent jointly funded by

+Office of the VPR - \$40,000 Office of the VPA - \$30,000

+Office of the Dean of Science - \$30,000

+Office of the Dean of Science - \$38.500 (for technical support personnel)

+International Cybercrime Research Centre (ICRC)

+Office space and equipment are provided by the School at our Surrey campus.
 Three staff offices are allocated for the use of the ICRC in the Podium 2 section of the campus and one research office at the Burnaby campus is also provided.

-Personnel During 2012/13 faculty of the School of Criminology supervised individual R.A's working on separate projects.
-These included Martin Bouchard supervising students working on various projects related to terrorism and on-line child pornography.
-In addition, a studenthas been hired to update and maintain the ICCRC web page.
-Drs.
-Martin Bouchard and Richard Frank is working with the RCMP in the development of a web crawler to identify child porn networks.
-Equipment Office furniture and a photocopier are provided by the School at the Surrey campus.
+Office furniture and a photocopier are provided by the School at the Surrey campus.
 The Centre funds its own computers, printers, and programs and accessories, and office supplies.

-Funds Substantial funding in the amount of \$250,000; \$65,000; and \$50,000 was provided by the Ministry of Labour in June 2007.
-Pacific Institute for the Mathematical Sciences (PIMS) Space PIMS has an administrative office and computer lab located in the TASC-2 building (8000 level) housing approx. 30 graduate students, post doctoral fellows, and visiting researchers from the Math, Statistics, and Computing Science departments.
+Pacific Institute for the Mathematical Sciences (PIMS) Space

+PIMS has an administrative office and computer lab located in the TASC-2 building (8000 level)housing approx. 30 graduate students, post doctoral fellows, and visiting researchers from the Math, Statistics, and Computing Science departments.

 PIMS administers a seminar room located in the TASC-2 building (Rm 8500) for graduate seminars and workshops.

-Funds Funds are sent to PIMS central (UBC) for the payment of SFU's membership fee as follows: \$20,000 VPR Office \$20,000 President's Office \$20,000 Dean of Science \$20,000 Dean of Applied Science Vancouver Institute for Visual Analytics (VIVA) Space VIVA occupies room 10929, 10929.1 and 10929.2 at IRMACS, where the SFU VARI-Lab is located.
+Funds are sent to PIMS central (UBC) for the payment of SFU's membership fee as follows: \$20,000 VPR Office \$20,000 President's Office \$20,000 Dean of Science

+\$20,000 Dean of Applied Science

+Vancouver Institute for Visual Analytics (VIVA)

+VIVA occupies room 10929, 10929.1 and 10929.2 at IRMACS, where the SFU VARI-Lab is located.
 Additionally, VIVA was granted a laboratory space (H.R.
 Macmillan building, room 378D and 378A) for the UBC VARI-Lab.
+VIVA was also generously granted an office space in the Gerontology Research Centre, at SFU Harbour Centre.

 VIVA makes arrangements at SFU with the School of Computing Science, the Interdisciplinary Research in the Mathematical and Computational Sciences (IRMACS) Centre, and the School of Interactive Arts and Technology (SIAT) for space when needed.
 At UBC, VIVA works with the Media and Graphics Interdisciplinary Centre (MAGIC) and the Institute for Computing, Information, and Cognitive Systems (ICICS) for space when needed.

-Personnel VIVA makes arrangements at SFU with the School of Computing Science, IRMACS, and SIAT for staff when needed.
-At UBC, VIVA works with MAGIC and ICICS for staff when needed. • Jean-Sébastien Côté, Managing Director.
+VIVA makes arrangements at SFU with the School of Computing Science, IRMACS and SIAT staff when needed.
+At UBC, VIVA works with MAGIC and ICICS staff when needed.

-- - Jean-Sébastien Côté, Managing Director.
-Dr. David Darvill (SFU), Director of Research.

-- Dr. David Darvill (SFU), Director of Research.

-Russel Tront, Education Director

-Dr. Kimberly Voll (UBC), Course Development and delivery

-Rama Flarsheim, VA Lab Manager, SFU

-Benjamin Shieh, VA Lab Manager, UBC

-Other Research Associates.

-- Kyle Melnick, Manager, Challenge Program.
-Vera Robinson (SFU), VP Research Special Projects support.

-Equipment Arrangements with IRMACS (SFU), Computing Science and SIAT for space/equipment when needed.
+Arrangements with SFU IRMACS, Computing Science, and SIAT for space/equipment when needed.
 At UBC, working with MAGIC and ICICS for space/equipment when needed.